|Site Map | Bulletin Home | Temple University|

 Students who wish to transfer to the College of Education from another institution must be admitted through the Temple University Office of Undergraduate Admissions.
 Transfer credits will be evaluated in the Admissions Office in accordance with College of Education and university policy.

-Students should be aware that a major revision of most undergraduate teacher certification programs occurred for students admitted to the College of Education after July 1, 1999.
-In addition, the Special Education curriculum underwent further revisions in 2003.
+Students should be aware that a major revision of the undergraduate teacher certification programs is underway for students admitted to the College of Education beginning in Fall 2009.
+In addition, the Special Education curriculum is undergoing further revisions to take effect after the Fall 2009 semester.
 These changes have been reflected in this Bulletin.
-Students are encouraged to check with the Office of Student Services, or with the Department of Curriculum, Instruction and Technology in Education, to verify the requirements that pertain to their specific case.
-In addition, students should check the web version of the Undergraduate Bulletin for the most current information about College of Education program requirements at the Program Descriptions section, or the College of Education's web site at www.temple.edu/education.
+Students are encouraged to check with the Office of Undergraduate Studies or with the Department of Curriculum, Instruction and Technology in Education to verify the requirements that pertain to their specific case.
+In addition, students should check the program descriptions in this Bulletin or the College of Education's web site at www.temple.edu/education for the most current information about College of Education program requirements.

-Students admitted into the College of Education prior to July 1, 1999, and who have been continuously enrolled, are affected by the requirements in place when they were admitted.
+Students admitted into the College of Education prior to Fall 2009, and who have been continuously enrolled, are affected by the requirements in place when they were admitted.
+Go to the Archived Bulletins link to find your Bulletin year and requirements.

 Also see Financial Aid